 I was lucky enough to have the opportunity to interview Tina Allen from Liddle Kidz Foundation at the American Massage Conference this last weekend in Chicago, IL.
-I asked Tina to explain some of the benefits of Pediatric Massage and a few simple tips that therapists could easily integrate into their practice even if they do not specialize in pediatric massage.
-She cautioned that therapist’s should always follow the child’s primary care provider’s treatment plan and should seek specialized training if they plan on promoting Pediatric Massage in their practice.
+I asked Tina to explain some of Pediatric Massage's benefits and a few simple tips that therapists could easily integrate into their practice even if they do not specialize in pediatric massage.
+She cautioned that therapists should always follow the child’s primary care provider’s treatment plan and should seek specialized training if they plan on promoting Pediatric Massage in their practice.

-The numerous benefits that draw parents to seek Pediatric Massage for their children are that it can help with anxiety, sleep issues, peer pressure, body image and common discomforts of childhood including growing pains, tummy aches and stress.
+The numerous benefits that draw parents to seek Pediatric Massage for their children are that it can help with anxiety, sleep issues, peer pressure, body image, and common discomforts of childhood, including growing pains, tummy aches, and stress.
 Pediatric Massage is nurturing touch performed with the child’s comfort in mind.
-The therapist needs to be relaxed and confident, while being attentive to details such as the child’s reaction to their touch and the need to education the parent on what they are doing and how the parent can take that home for the child’s benefit.
+The therapist needs to be relaxed and confident while being attentive to details such as the child’s reaction to their touch and the need to educate the parent on what they are doing and how the parent can take that home for the child’s benefit.

-Many children experience tummy aches caused by stress, anxiety, constipation, nutrition and flatus.
-There are several great techniques therapist can perform to help the client relive this discomfort.
+Many children experience tummy aches caused by stress, anxiety, constipation, nutrition, and flatus.
+There are several great techniques therapists can perform to help the client relieve this discomfort.
 The child needs to be in a comfortable position, typically supine or in a semi-reclined position.
-Therapist should make sure their hands are warm and that the initial touch is slow and gentle so the pediatric client can get comfortable with the therapist’s touch.
+The therapist should make sure their hands are warm and that the initial touch is slow and gentle so the pediatric client can get comfortable with the therapist’s touch.

-Therapist gently strokes the centerline - right below the xiphoid process- to just below the naval.
-Repeat 3 times keeping the child’s comfort in mind.
+The therapist gently strokes the centerline - right below the xiphoid process- to just below the navel.
+Repeat 3 times, keeping the child’s comfort in mind.

-Perform a half moon stroke to affect the descending colon.
-Stroke starts right below the xiphoid process and finish right below the naval.
+Perform a half-moon stroke to affect the descending colon.
+The stroke starts right below the xiphoid process and finishes right below the naval.

 Perform a “Rainbow” stroke by stroking from just inside the iliac crest on the right hip, up to the base of the ribs on the right, then stroking across to the same spot on the left side and down to the inside of the iliac crest on the left.
 Repeat 3 times.